ThomasGooch/CryptoAssistant/README.md

-# AkashTrends - Crypto Trading Analysis Platform
+# AkashTrends - Real-Time Crypto Trading Analysis Platform

 ## Overview

 AkashTrends is a sophisticated cryptocurrency trading analysis platform that helps traders make informed decisions through real-time market data analysis and technical indicators.
+Built with a clean architecture approach and following SOLID principles, this MVP delivers essential trading analysis tools with a focus on reliability and performance.

 ### Why AkashTrends?